Birth of a Child

 Key Takeaways

-- The Child Tax Credit for tax year 2023 and 2024 is $2,000 per child for qualifying children through age 16.
-A portion of this credit is refundable as the Addition Child Tax Credit meaning that eligible families can get it in the form of a refund, even if they owe no federal income tax.
+- The Child Tax Credit for tax year 2024 and 2025 is $2,000 per child for qualifying children through age 16.
+A portion of this credit can be refundable as the Addition Child Tax Credit meaning that eligible families can get it in the form of a refund, even if they owe no federal income tax.

 - If you're single, having a child may allow you to file as a head of household rather than using the single filing status, giving you a bigger Standard Deduction and more advantageous tax brackets.